mickeyshaughnessy/kidsnet/README.md

  * You can initiate a visit with a sitter, or join an open visit, effectively opening a channel between you and the sitter and instantiating a contract.
  * You negotiate the contract through the platform and then both jointly book the visit (sign the contract).
  * The visit occurs according to the negotiated terms.
+ * You leave a private review, visible only to the platform, after the pick-up.
  * The next time you want to schedule a visit, you log back on.

  For a sitter, here's how it works: